-Description of the main types of risk mitigation in Nordea Nordea uses a wide variety of risk mitigation techniques in several different markets which contribute to risk diversification and credit protection.
+Description of the main types of risk mitigation in Nordea

+Nordea uses a wide variety of risk mitigation techniques in several different markets which contribute to risk diversification and credit protection.
 The different credit risk mitigation techniques such as collateral, guarantees, netting agreements and covenants are used to reduce the credit risk.
 All credit mitigation activities are not recognised for capital adequacy purposes since they are not defined as eligible as credit risk mitigation, i e covenants.
 Loan documentations and similar agreements can include covenants such as financial ratios that the debtor has to comply with.
 Covenants are not taken into account in the calculations of regulatory capital.
 Another example is receivables.
 Receivables with an original maturity of more than one year are not eligible for credit risk mitigation in the capital adequacy reporting.
 A third example is assets that could not be sold in a liquid market.
 Such assets could be pledged but are not assigned any value in Nordea's credit process, nor in the regulatory capital calculations.

-In table 17, the exposure per exposure class secured by eligible collateral, guarantees and credit derivatives are available.
-The table present a split between exposure classes subject to the FIRB approach and exposure classes subject to the standardised approach.
-Currently, 18% of the corporate exposures are secured by collateral, but this is expected to increase in accordance with Nordea's implementation plan.
+In table 15, the exposure per exposure class secured by eligible collaterals, guarantees and credit derivatives are available.
+The table present a split between exposure classes subject to the IRB method and exposure classes subject to the standardised method.
+Currently, 12% of the corporate exposures are secured by collateral, but this is expected to increase in accordance with Nordea's implementation plan, e g increase the sourcing of eligible collateral items.
+This will in turn have impact on the relative distributions.